Skip navigation

 • For certain procedures, you may be asked to drink a liquid containing contrast dye.
 Contrast dye is a substance that makes parts of your body show up more clearly on an x-ray.

 • If you are not asked to drink a liquid with the dye, you may be given the dye through an intravenous (IV) line or enema.
 An IV line will send the dye directly to your vein.
-An enema is procedure that flushes the dye into the rectum.
+An enema is procedure that flushes the dye into your rectum.

 • You will be positioned on an x-ray table.
 Depending on the type of procedure, you may be asked to move your body in different positions or move a certain body part.
 You may also be asked to hold your breath for a brief period of time.